Herding change through grassroots recovery

 NQ Dry Tropics Cane and Grazing Field Officer Carleigh Drew (left) with Grazing Team Leader Linda Anderson.

-This project builds on the strengths and successful past investment of water quality projects undertaken by NQ Dry Tropics and the DLC.
+This project builds on the strengths and successful past investment of water quality projects undertaken by NQ Dry Tropics.

 The project will collaborate with extension programs being rolled out across the Burdekin region, to ensure cost-effective shared services, consistent messaging about water-quality, adoption of consistent tools and approaches, and assessment and extension of the latest science and innovative practices into the grazing industry.